JoeyyScott/Gamer-Supplies/README.md

 ### Design Changes

 **Coupon missing from wireframes**
-+ I have added a coupon feature on ```supplies.html``` which is not reflected in the wireframes as this was added into the project later.
++ I have added a coupon feature on ```supplies.html``` which is not reflected in the wireframes as this was added to the project later.
     + The reason being I was unsure what to include for my second custom model to satisfy the project requirement.
 I am aiming for a distinction and as such have included a disclaimer here.

 **Sort missing from wireframes**
-+ I have added a sort feature on ```supplies.html``` which is not reflected in the wireframes as this was added into the project later.
++ I have added a sort feature on ```supplies.html``` which is not reflected in the wireframes as this was added to the project later.
     + It appears below the category links and expands to a dropdown sorting by Price, Name, Category and Brand (with options for ascending/descending).

 **Reviews page without a wireframe**
 + When creating the wireframes I was unsure where I wanted to include reviews that had been posted.
-    + I have opted to display them on the homepage and have used templating logic in both the homepage and manage reviews to handle there being no current reviews.
+    + I have opted to display them on the homepage and have used templating logic in both the homepage and manage reviews to handle when there are no current reviews displayed.

 ## Database Schema